The Bargmann-Scharrer lecture

 Biography credits: Scharrer, B.V. and Bern, H.A.
 (1979).
 Obituary, Wolfgang Bargmann (1906-1978).
 Gen. Comp.
 Endocrinol.
 38: 389-391.

 Professor Scharrer was instrumental in establishing neuroendocrinology as a distinct field.
 He made seminal contributions to the subject of neurosecretion.
-On the basis of co-operative studies with Professor Wolfgang Bargmann and Dr. Berta Scharrer, he proposed that the neurosecretory cells of hypothalamic nuclei are the origin of neurohypophyseal hormones.
+Based on co-operative studies with Professor Wolfgang Bargmann and Dr. Berta Scharrer, he proposed that the neurosecretory cells of hypothalamic nuclei are the origin of neurohypophyseal hormones.
 Using a comparative approach ranging from invertebrates to man, Dr. Scharrer’s research was fundamental in establishing the general principles that define neuroendocrine systems.

 Biography credits: Bajusz, E. (1965/1966).
 Editorial, Ernst A. Scharrer.
 Neuroendocrinology 1: 65-67.